d-khan/cpp/labs/Array_Assignment.md

 ## 📦 Submission Requirements
 - Submit the code in github in markdown format and share the link.
 No grading if the file is not formatted and uploaded correctly
+- Make sure you add me as a collaborator in your repo.
+Add me with my email dkhan1010@gmail.com
 - File name: `array_operations.md`
 - Include your **name**, **course**, and **date** as comments at the top of the file.